Adler Juvenile Justice Internship Program

 |Intake Services||2 hours per week coverage|

-Each intern is assigned two licensed supervising psychologists.
+Each intern is assigned two training supervisors who are licensed clinical psychologists.
 Interns meet one hour per week for supervision with each of the two supervisors.
-Interns also participate in a two hour group supervision meeting weekly with a licensed clinical supervisor.
+Interns also participate in a two hour group supervision meeting weekly with a licensed training supervisor.

 |Group Supervision (with licensed supervisor)||2 hours per week|